Shopping For Security Systems

 Although many cameras are capable of filming in 1080 or HD, Recording and playing back at that same quality is a whole different story.

-When I was shopping for security system I was surprised to discover how many cameras that record in HD were being sold with hard drives / storage devices that were not capable of playing the recording back at the same HD quality displayed on the screen during live view unless you only used 1 or 2 cameras...or intended to record only 4-6hrs with each camera before the hard drive was erased and written over.
+When I was last shopping for security system I was surprised to discover how many companies (like ADT) were selling HD quality cameras with hard drives / storage devices that were not capable of recording (or playing the recording back) in the same HD quality that displays on the monitors/screens during live view… unless, of course, you’re using only 1 or 2 cameras...or intended to record only 4-6hrs with each camera before the hard drive is erased and written over.

 The reason for this - simply put- is that video recordings take up bandwidth known as a “bit rate” and the storage device needs to be capable of storing and playing back what each camera records.
 If the storage device does not accommodate the bit rate of the camera… Where the total combined bit rate of all the cameras- Then image quality is compromised.